-Tourists visiting France will almost always be drawn to the typical hot-spots.
+Tourists visiting France will almost always be drawn to the typical hot spots.
 Paris, the Cote d’Azur, Lyon, the French Alps and the Dordogne – you name it, you’ve probably considered it.
 But it’s about time that we switched things up a bit and considered somewhere completely different – off-the-cuff and not swarming with Brits abroad.
 We know just the place, in fact, we’ve been holding onto this morsel for a while, so it’s only fair we let you in on France’s best-kept secret.
 Yes, the title may have given it away, but we’re talking about Vendee and Poitou-Charentes, unmissable regions in western France.

 Though not considered polar opposites, there are a few things you should know that separate the two.
 Let’s kick things off with Vendee, which is known for its coastline and sandy beaches.
 The beaches make a pretty edition, but don’t fall into the trap of assuming year-round sunshine and balmy waters.
 In the hottest months of July and August, the average temperature ranges between the high teens and mid-20s, which is perfect as it rarely gets too hot for comfort.
-The region is best explored by foot, but a bike ride is also a great shout.
+The region is best explored on foot, but a bike ride is also a great shout.
 From the festivals and restaurants to the epic Puy du Fou theme park, the region is bursting at the seams with things to do.

 And then there’s Poitou-Charentes, which is ideal for those who favour inland territory.
 The region is dotted with ancient water mills, picturesque villages and sleepy towns.
 But best of all, the region is always known as Cognac country, so if you fancy a tipple, you’ll be in very safe hands.